 We are committed to offering a quality education to all students.
 Tuition revenues pay for recruiting and retaining an outstanding faculty, library materials and resources, academic advisors, writing and other courses, undergraduate research opportunities, classrooms, buildings and campus infrastructure, and more.

 Programs include the UCB Tuition Grant and the CU Promise, part of CU's performance contract with the Colorado Commission on Higher Education.
-The CU Promise covers Colorado undergraduates from families at or below the federal poverty line who enter CU Boulder as new freshmen or transfers from Colorado community colleges.
+The CU Promise covers Colorado undergraduates from families at or below the federal poverty line who enter CU Boulder as new freshmen or transfer students.
 For these students, grants plus a work-study award will cover the cost of tuition, required fees, and estimated books.
-About 60 new students are covered by the CU Promise each year.
+About 120 new students are covered by the CU Promise each year.

 More than 20% of revenues from increased tuition rates (over inflation) will be used for need-based grants.

-Resident graduate tuition rates increased 8.1% from 2008-09, with an increase in college differentials for Engineering and Law.
+Resident graduate tuition rates increased 9.0% from 2009-10, with an increase in college differentials for Law.
 See the section By-college tuition differentials, below.

-Tuition rates for graduate students not classified as Colorado residents for tuition purposes increased 2.5% from 2008-09, with an increase in the differential for Engineering.
+Tuition rates for graduate students not classified as Colorado residents for tuition purposes increased 3.0% from 2009-10, with an increase in the differential for Law.
 See the section By-college tuition differentials, below.

 The by-college tuition differentials at CU Boulder have been in place for many years.
 The revenue from the differentials supports the cost of education in the college -- faculty, student programs, and other expenses.
 The differentials reflect differences in the cost of education, the market worth of the degree, and the popularity of the college.